wzxha/Viscosity/README.md

 - Support mode: normal, update and remake.
 - Support All `NSLayoutAttribute`
 - Support `center` and `edges`
-- And a lot of powerful usage, you can see `Example` for Files.
+- And a lot of powerful usage, You can look at the `examples` in the file

 # Usage